 Let’s go back to the year 2000, starting with one of the earliest films of the early 21st Century.
 Today’s review is about several characters who celebrate a day off from school with a specific storyline involving children trying to prevent a snowplow from scooping off the snow, a weatherman who’s struggling to achieve television ratings from a rival weatherman and a teen who attempts to woo the girl of his dreams.
 What I’m actually talking about is the various plotlines from Nickelodeon’s “Snow Day.”

-Snow Day was released in January.
-The month where stinkers are released like a bag of dog poop on fire.
+Snow Day was released in January, 2000 (same year Christopher Nolan’s Memento came out) The month where stinkers are released like a bag of dog poop on fire.
 At the time of it’s release, Snow Day received negative reviews from critics, however, young movie goers like it.
 Despite negative results, it was also a modest box office success.

 Fun Fact: Josh, & Zena went on to co-star as Max Keeble’s closet friends in Max Keeble’s Big Move.

 Chevy Chase, (Clark Griswald from the Vacation movies) & Chris Elliot, (Robert Barone’s brother-in-law from Everybody Loves Raymond) both did an ok job on their performances.

 Musician, Iggy Pop, makes a cameo appearance.
 To put the icing on the cake, he did a jab at Metallica.
 Metallica contributed a song for “Mission Impossible II” titled, “I Disappear.”
 Mission Impossible II came out the same year as Snow Day.
 Metallica’s got the last laugh.